facebook••facebook••youtube••contact••index••home

 The Shure 849 was surprisingly flattering for my voice: smooth, warm, clear and very clean.
 With a foam windscreen or pop filter, it is extremely forgiving of plosives and small puffs of air.
 Because it was designed for isolating and miking stage instruments, off-axis sound rejection is excellent.

-Among the mics I tested, the 849, SM137 and the Beta 57A were the only mics that picked up no vibrations or hum from my hard drives and nearby AC units.
+Among the mics I tested, the 849, SM137, KSM8 and Beta 57A were the only mics that picked up no vibrations or hum from my hard drives and nearby AC units.
 These mics were designed for hand held use and, thus, have internal pneumatic shock mounts.

 Shure Beta 57A

-You just heard the sound of the Shure Beta 57A plugged into the XLR input of the Rode Streamer X.
+You just heard the sound of the Shure Beta 57A plugged into the XLR input of the Rode Streamer X. Grain was set to 63 dB.

-Beta 57A isolation from off-axis sound is excellent: better than the Rode PodMic USB, Neumann TLM 102 and AKG C3000B, and on par with the Shure 849 and SM137.
-Like the 849 and SM137, the Beta 57A features Shure's internal pneumatic shock mount to smooth away handling noise and minor vibrations.
+Beta 57A isolation from off-axis sound is excellent: better than the Rode PodMic USB and on par with the Shure 849 and SM137.
+The 57A features Shure's internal pneumatic shock mount to help smooth away vibrations and handling noise.

-With the Shure A57AWS - Locking Foam Windscreen installed, resistance to plosives is highly effective, easily besting the Rode PodMic USB and Neumann TLM 102 in this regard.
-Without the A57AWS, it is plosives galore albeit a little better than a bare SM57.
+With the Shure A57AWS - Locking Foam Windscreen installed, resistance to plosives is highly effective, easily besting the Rode PodMic USB in this regard.
+Without the A57AWS, it is plosives galore albeit better than a nude SM57.

-The sound is smooth, clear and surprisingly sensitive for a dynamic mic—dare I say almost condenser like?
+Sound is smooth, clear and sensitive for a dynamic mic.
 Clarity and legibility of words is above average—can cut through a busy sound track without cranking gain too much.
 The Beta 57A has a brighter character and more extended frequency range compared to the darker voiced SM57.
-Although they share two digits in their names, the SM57 and Beta 57A have little in common in terms of tonal character.

-Although the Beta 57A is small and traditional in appearance, the faded matte blue finish and matte silver grill are more upscale in appearance compared to the industrial look of the SM57.
+Although the Beta 57A is slender and traditional in appearance, the muted matte blue finish and matte silver grill are more upscale in appearance compared to the plain jane SM57.

 The Beta 57A retails for $150 USD.